mrkhorasani/Master-Slave-DNS-Bind9/README.md

 # Master-Slave-DNS-Bind9

 **Information**\
-Domain used: my.domain.loc [Change and use your own].\
+Domain used: domain.loc [Change and use your own].\
 Hostname: srv01 and srv02 [Change and use your own].\
 srv01 IP address: 192.168.0.252 [Change and use your own].\
 srv02 IP address: 192.168.0.253[Change and use your own].